 Words by Peter Daining

-Unless you’ve had you’re head buried under a dune for the last couple years, you already know the West Michigan economy is one of the most robust in the nation.
+Unless you’ve had you’re head buried under a dune for the last couple of years, you already know the West Michigan economy is one of the most robust in the nation.
 The region has grown right along with its reputation for quality employees and pro-business policies.
 Here are a few key numbers showing how far West Michigan has come in recent years.

 4.4 percent job growth